Departments » Business Office » District Reserve Funds

 District Reserve Funds

-The establishments and funding of reserves is an important consideration in the maintenance of a sound financial plan for any school district.
-While strict adherence to state law is required to ensure reserves are both legal and appropriate, adequately funded reserves are vital to the long-term health and fiscal stability of the school district.
+Establishing and funding reserves is essential in maintaining a sound financial plan for any school district.
+While strict adherence to state law is required to ensure reserves are legal and appropriate, adequately funded reserves are vital to the school district's long-term health and fiscal stability.

-A reserve fund acts as a savings account, allowing school districts in New York state to set aside money for use in the future.
+A reserve fund acts as a savings account, allowing school districts in New York State to set aside money for future use.
 There are various types of school district reserve funds.
 Some are used for short-term needs or to balance a school budget, while others help districts finance long-term projects and expenses.

 Reasons to Create Reserves

-By establishing a reserve fund, districts plan ahead and save incrementally for the future.
-This helps mitigate the financial impact of major, non-recurring or unforeseen expenditures on a school district’s annual operating budget.
-In uncertain economic times, reserve funds can also provide budgetary options that can help mitigate the need to cut services or to raise taxes and protects the budget against known risks or unknown risks.
+By establishing a reserve fund, districts plan and save incrementally for the future.
+This helps mitigate the financial impact of major, non-recurring, or unforeseen expenditures on a school district’s annual operating budget.
+In uncertain economic times, reserve funds can also provide budgetary options that help mitigate the need to cut services, raise taxes, and protect the budget against known or unknown risks.

-New York State Law mandates that expenditures can be no greater than the budget approved by voters each May and, as a result, districts must practice fiscal prudence to ensure that unanticipated expenditures do not result in mid-year budget cuts that may impact students.
-This practice oftentimes results in surplus fund balance at the end of the fiscal year that can be used to fund reserves.
+New York State Law mandates expenditures to be no greater than the budget that voters approve each May.
+As a result, districts must exercise fiscal prudence to ensure unanticipated expenditures do not result in mid-year budget cuts that may impact students.
+This practice often results in a surplus fund balance at the end of the fiscal year that can be used to fund reserves.

 The status of a district’s reserve funds can also affect its bond rating.
-Generally, having a healthier fund balance* and reserve funds lead to a higher bond rating.
-The higher a bond rating, the less it costs a district to borrow money for things such as capital projects.
+Generally, a healthier fund balance and reserve funds lead to a higher bond rating.
+The higher the bond rating, the less it costs a district to borrow money for capital projects.

 Benefits of Reserve Funds